s23m/ponos/readme.md

+> :warning: This repository has been archived.
+The authoritative repository is now https://github.com/s23m/model-editor/.

 ## Capstone S23M Graph Editor
 A repository to house all code and configuration artefacts produced by the OverDrive Development team in collaboration with S23M as well as the code for the Ponos team's continuation of the project.